Jack Davies (swimmer): Swimming

 In 1937, Davies won the 220 yards breaststroke title at the inter-university Easter Tournament in Christchurch, breaking the existing record by 11 seconds, and was awarded a New Zealand University swimming blue.
 The following year, he won another New Zealand university swimming title and gained another swimming blue at Easter Tournament.
 At Easter Tournament in 1939, Davies again won the 220 yards breaststroke title, and equalled the national record of 3:00.2, and he was subsequently awarded another New Zealand University blue for swimming.

 Davies won two New Zealand national swimming titles: the 220 yards breaststroke in 1938 and 1939.

 He represented New Zealand in the men's 220 yards breaststroke at the 1938 British Empire Games in Sydney, but finished fourth in his heat, recording a time of 3:10.4, and did not progress to the final.

 Military service

-In August 1940, Davies was commissioned as a lieutenant in the New Zealand Dental Corps (NZDC), and was appointed as the dental officer at the Mobilization Camp at Trentham.
+In August 1940, Davies was commissioned as a lieutenant in the New Zealand Dental Corps (NZDC), and was appointed as the dental officer at the Mobilisation Camp at Trentham.
 The following year, he was transferred to the Royal New Zealand Naval Volunteer Reserve, resigning his commission with the NZDC and being recommissioned as a surgeon lieutenant (D) to serve in HMNZS Leander.
+Davies received the War Medal 1939–1945 and the New Zealand War Service Medal.